Earn your Master of Laws in Taxation at UB.

-Individuals may receive credit towards the LL.M. in Tax for certain courses taken in J.D. programs:
+Individuals may receive credit toward the LL.M. in Tax for certain courses taken in J.D. programs.

 Candidates for the LL.M. in Taxation can concurrently achieve a Certificate in Estate Planning.
 This option allows attorneys who wish to concentrate in estate planning the opportunity to receive the additional credential at no additional cost.

 The program's curriculum consists of the following required courses (totaling 21 credits)

 Fundamentals of Federal Income Taxation I (3) *

 Basic concepts in federal income taxation, including gross income, exclusions, adjusted gross income, deductions, exemptions, credits, assignment of income, identification of the taxpayer, tax rates, depreciation, and the alternative minimum tax.

 *Fundamentals of Federal Income Tax I is a prerequisite for all other tax courses except Tax Research and Writing.
 (In the fall semester only, Fundamentals of Federal Income Tax I is a prerequisite or corequisite for Tax Research and Writing.)
 Fundamentals of Federal Income Taxation I typically is offered fall semester only.
 Students who do not begin their course work in the fall semester may take courses during spring and summer terms without meeting this prerequisite requirement, with the approval of the program director.
 Students must take Fundamentals of Federal Income Tax I at the earliest opportunity.
 Completing Tax Research and Writing, as well as Fundamentals of Federal Income Tax II, early in the program is recommended highly.

 Research and writing projects on federal tax subjects with analysis and instruction in tax research techniques, materials, and methodology.
 Students prepare legal memoranda.